 A crucial element of welcoming a new hire is linking them up with an appropriate mentor within the office.
 The main objective in selecting a mentor for the new hire should be to help the employee appreciate and understand the culture in the organization.
 You could use this mentorship relationship to introduce the new hire to the various executive in the company.
 By showing the new hire that top management is interested in his or her welfare promotes intrinsic motivation and loyalty.
 A system that has been quite effective in making new hires feel welcomed is the workplace buddy system.
 As part of introducing the new hire to the office, assign the employee to a "buddy" - someone who can offer support and guidance, as well as respond to informal questions not covered in the employee handbook.

-To summarize, having a structured onboarding process will result in more loyal and motivated employees.
-The process of onboarding integrates the new employees into the company culture.
-Use the strategies covered here to improve your onboarding practices.
+Having a structured onboarding process will result in more loyal and motivated employees.
+The process of integrating new employees into the company culture is vital to improved retention.
+Use the strategies covered here in this article to improve your onboarding practices.

 Alice Berg is a blogger and a career advisor, who received a degree in Social Work and Applied Social Studies.
 Now she helps people to find their own way in life, gives career advice and guidance, helps young people to prepare for their careers.
 You can find Alice on Twitter.